njhamann/Tracker.js/README.md

 ### How to use

-#### Without Google Analytics installed
+#### First include Tracker.js
-If you don't have Google Analytics installed, we provide a convenience method to add it to the page.
+If you don't have Google Analytics already installed, Tracker.js provides a convenience method to add it to the page.

 ```html
 <script type="text/javascript" src="/js/Tracker.min.js"></script>